 Got a phone call on a Tuesday from the President of the Mandarin Historical Society.
 Sandy was looking for a photo of the Mandarin tree canopy for her friend Susie, the Director of the Mandarin Art Festival.
 Susie wanted a color image of the Mandarin tree canopy, I didn’t have one and asked if I could have a week to get one.
-That night I got an email from Sandy, she was apologetic but Susie had to have the image no later then Friday morning.
+That night I got an email from Sandy, she was apologetic but Susie had to have the image no later than Friday morning.

-Being a long time Mandarin resident, I had a few spots in mind, but getting the right light at the right location would be a challenge and I was out of town Thursday on a photo shoot, so Wednesday had to be the day.
+Being a long time Mandarin resident, I had a few spots in mind, but getting the right light at the right location would be a challenge and I was out of town Thursday on a photoshoot, so Wednesday had to be the day.

-Wednesday morning, its overcast, foggy and drizzling.
+Wednesday morning, it's overcast, foggy, and drizzling.
 The forecast said the solid cloud cover would break late in the day.
-At 4:03 PM, the sun starts to streak through the clouds and Jo and I happen to be on Brady Road scouting locations when the light started to come thru the trees, we did a U-Turn and pulled off on a side road, parked the car, got the camera and tripod and walked back to a position looking down Brady Road.
-I had perfect light for about 10 minutes, just the right mix of clouds and filtered sunlight to keep details in both the shadows and highlights, and no wind.
+At 4:03 PM, the sun starts to streak through the clouds, and Jo and I happen to be on Brady Road scouting locations when the light started to come thru the trees, we did a U-Turn and pulled off on a side road, parked the car, got the camera and tripod and walked back to a position looking down Brady Road.
+I had perfect light for about 10 minutes, just the right mix of clouds and filtered sunlight to keep details in both the shadows and highlights and no wind.
 Got what I needed.

 Compositionally, the trees had to tell the story of what Mandarin was, the road and fence provided depth and a path for the viewer’s eye to follow.
-There was no wind so I was able to get details throughout the image using a stack of 5 images, each image taken at a different focal point, then combined in post processing.
+There was no wind so I was able to get details throughout the image using a stack of 5 images, each image taken at a different focal point, then combined in post-processing.

 This image was picked as the background subject in the official 50th Anniversary Mandarin Art Festival poster and I was invited to exhibit my photography and to sign the art show poster for the Art Festival patrons.
 A great weekend!